Introduction

 Overall, there are risk categories that seem to affect all sectors, namely environmental pollution, severe weather, crises in the economy and finances, generational renewal, and knowledge deficiency.

 According to an analysis of the Risk Index, the industry most affected is, on average, the fishery and aquaculture sector, followed by the beverage and alcoholic drinks sector.
-On the counterpart, is the industry with the lowest average Risk Index.
+On the counterpart, dairy is the industry with the lowest average Risk Index.
 Lastly, other sectors have equal Risk-Index.

 Different risk categories affect different stages of production in the .
-For example, market volatility, risks associated with changing policy, and food contamination are the primary factors affecting input suppliers at the stage of the supply chain.
+For , market volatility, risks associated with changing policy, and food contamination are the primary factors affecting input suppliers at the stage of the supply chain.
 Conversely, producers face numerous biophysical and environmental risks along with risks associated with low financial liquidity continuing to be significant.
 Risks connected to policy and regulatory changes primarily impact processors and packaging operators.
 Finally, environmental pollution and input costs, as well as evolving customer preferences, cyberattacks, and others, affect logistic operators and wholesalers in the same way.

 Conclusion